 • • •

-I tried my best to be as detailed as I could and I dearly hope that this helps you learn how to start a travel blog successfully.
+I tried my best to be as detailed as I could in this and I dearly hope that this helps you learn how to start a travel blog successfully.
 Good luck!